Nellie and the Women of Blackwell

 My overall impression of this production was quite positive, but the experience just wasn’t as engrossing or enjoyable as I had hoped, despite the worthy effort by everyone involved.

-Andrew Andrews attended Nellie and the Women of Blackwell at Wildrence in New York on Saturday, February 1, 2020 @ 7:00pm to write this review.
+Andrew Andrews attended Nellie and the Women of Blackwell at Wildrence in Manhattan on Saturday, February 1, 2020 @ 7:00pm to write this review.